Certificate of Graduate Study in English as a Second Language

 Total Required Credits: 15

-EDU 558 Content Based Curriculum for English Language Learners
+- EDU 558 Content-Based Curriculum for English Language Learners, or

 Criteria for admission include successful completion of a bachelor's degree and an interest in English language learning.
 To earn a certificate, students must complete 75 percent of the required coursework at USM, and earn a grade of B (3.0) or better in each course.